 PH.D.
 AND UNDERGRADUATE STUDENTS

-- Co-author of almost 100 publications on international conferences and journals (in the fields of algorithms and data structures, approximation algorithms, computational complexity, graph drawing, computer science education, computer networks, software visualization), of two books in English (edited by Prentice-Hall and Springer), and of three books in Italian (edited by Franco Angeli and Pearson Education Italia).
+- Co-author of more than 100 publications on international conferences and journals (in the fields of algorithms and data structures, approximation algorithms, computational complexity, graph drawing, computer science education, computer networks, software visualization), of two books in English (edited by Prentice-Hall and Springer), and of three books in Italian (edited by Franco Angeli and Pearson Education Italia).

 - Co-chair of the Program Committee of the Fifth International ACM Workshop on Discrete Algorithms and Methods for Mobile Computing and Communications and of the Fourth International Conference on Fun with Algorithms.
 Member of several program committees of international and national conferences.
 Member of the editorial board of the Electronic Notes on Theoretical Computer Science.